OpenDDS/OpenDDS/docs/devguide/internet_enabled_rtps.rst

 See :ref:`dds_security--building-opendds-with-security-enabled`.
 Each RtpsRelay process has a set of ports for exchanging RTPS messages with the participants called the "vertical" ports and a set of ports for exchanging RTPS messages with other relays called the "horizontal" ports.

+.. _internet_enabled_rtps--metadisc-server:

-The RtpsRelay contains an embedded webserver called the meta discovery server.
+The RtpsRelay contains an embedded web server called the *meta discovery server*.
+The listening address can be set using :option:`-MetaDiscoveryAddress` and logging can be enabled using :option:`-LogHttp`.
-The webserver has the following endpoints:
+The web server has the following endpoints:

 * ``/config``